Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 Cauldron cooking is based on a different principle.

-• cooking is done over a bed of embers, without direct contact with flames
+• cooking is done on a bed of embers, without direct contact with flames

 • the temperature is more moderate and evenly distributed